Standard Chartered: Money-laundering charges

 On 6 August 2012, the New York Department of Financial Services (DFS), led by Benjamin Lawsky, accused Standard Chartered of hiding $250 billion in transactions involving Iran, labelling it a "rogue institution".
-The bank was ordered to appear and defend its actions, or risk losing its license to operate in the state of New York.
+The bank was ordered to appear and defend its actions, or risk losing its licence to operate in the state of New York.
 The DFS said it had documents showing a cover up of transactions allegedly used to fund terrorist groups in the Middle East.

 On 14 August 2012, Lawsky announced that the DFS and Standard Chartered reached a settlement that allows the bank to keep its licence to operate in New York.
 According to the terms of the settlement, the bank agreed to pay a $340 million fine.

 The bank agreed to install a monitor to oversee the bank's money laundering controls for at least two years, and appoint "permanent officials who will audit the bank's internal procedures to prevent offshore money laundering".
 The monitor will report directly to the DFS.
 Lawsky's statement said "the parties have agreed that the conduct at issue involved transactions of at least $250bn."
 The bank issued a statement confirming that a settlement with the DFS had been reached and that "a formal agreement containing the detailed terms of the settlement is expected to be concluded shortly".

 Other US agencies—including the Federal Reserve, the Federal Bureau of Investigation, the Treasury Department, and the Justice Department—had also begun investigations into the laundering allegations and were reportedly taken off guard by the speed of the settlement.